Naveen-Virinchi/Expectiminimax---Game-Playing-AI-Algorithm/README.md

-**Minimaxab** : Implements the Minimax algorithm with pruning (Depth limit is set as 6) for deterministic and Expectiminimax for non deterministic
+**minimaxab** : Implements the Minimax algorithm with pruning (Depth limit is set as 6) for deterministic and Expectiminimax for non deterministic

-**Helper** : All utility functions created for this game are written here.
+**helper** : All utility functions created for this game are written here.
 This includes the eval function which evaluates the heuristic score for a given configuration